haihao0307/GeoJson2UE/README.md

 # GeoJson2UE (UE5 Content-Only Plugin)

 ## Introduction
-Generates points, splines, and planes corresponding to real-world geographic information using geospatial GeoJson data within the UE5 engine.
+Points, splines, and planes corresponding to real-world geographic information are generated in the UE5 engine by using GeoJSON data.

 ## Supported Versions